crag-h4k/gud-zsh/README.md

 # Gud Vim

-This is a pretty good zsh setup,
+This is a pretty good zsh setup.

 ## Install